Ota Benga: Death

-In 1914, when World War I broke out, a return to the Congo became impossible as passenger ship traffic ended.
+In 1914, when World War I broke out, a return to the Belgian Congo became impossible as passenger ship traffic ended.
 Benga became depressed as his hopes for a return to his homeland faded.
-On March 20, 1916, at the age of 32 or 33, he built a ceremonial fire, chipped off the caps on his teeth, and shot himself in the heart with a borrowed pistol.
+On March 20, 1916, at the age of 32 or 33, he built a ceremonial fire, undressed, and chipped off the caps on his teeth.
+Benga sang and danced around the fire before taking out a borrowed pistol and shooting himself in the heart.

 Benga was buried in an unmarked grave in the black section of the Old City Cemetery, near his benefactor, Gregory Hayes.
 At some point, the remains of both men went missing.
 Local oral history indicates that Hayes and Benga were eventually moved from the Old Cemetery to White Rock Hill Cemetery, a burial ground that later fell into disrepair.
 Benga received a historic marker in Lynchburg in 2017.

 Legacy

-Phillips Verner Bradford, the grandson of Samuel Phillips Verner, wrote a book on Benga, entitled Ota Benga: The Pygmy in the Zoo (1992).
+Phillips Verner Bradford, the grandson of Samuel Phillips Verner, together with author Harvey Blume wrote a book on Benga, entitled Ota Benga: The Pygmy in the Zoo (1992).
 During his research for the book, Bradford visited the American Museum of Natural History, which holds a life mask and body cast of Ota Benga.
 The display is still labeled "Pygmy", rather than indicating Benga's name, despite objections beginning a century ago from Verner and repeated by others.
 Publication of Bradford's book in 1992 inspired widespread interest in Ota Benga's story and stimulated creation of many other works, both fictional and non-fiction, such as: